Don't miss what's happening in Peoria

 PJ Star • Posted: 2 weeks, 3 days ago

-The article lists the Illinois Lottery results for multiple games on Nov.
-24, 2025, including Powerball, Pick 3, Pick 4, LuckyDay Lotto, and Lotto, along with instructions on how to claim prizes and the schedule for future drawings.
+The article lists the Jan.
+14, 2026 winning numbers for several Illinois Lottery games, including Powerball, Pick 3, Pick 4, and LuckyDay Lotto, and provides instructions on how players can claim their prizes.
+It also includes the schedule for when various Illinois Lottery drawings occur.

 WEEK • Posted: 2 weeks, 3 days ago